adegroote/dwc_otg/README.md

 It is an attempt to write missing driver for the Rasberry Pi for NetBSD,
 including:
    - the usb controller host dwc_otg
-   - the ethernet card smsc 95xx
+   - the ethernet part of smsc 95xx (the hub is handled by uhub(4)

-We start from the FreeBSD one.
-At the moment, the dwc_otg compiles and attaches succesfully but is not really capable.
+Both drivers originate from the FreeBSD versions.
+At the moment, dwc_otg compiles and attaches succesfully and is able to perform some control transfers